unfoldingWord/unfoldingWord.github.io-old/pages/about/gateway/how-to-open.md

 capacity.

-They need adequate Internet connectivity and ability to use various communication tools (e.g. Hall, video conferencing, web-based project management software, etc.).
+They need adequate Internet connectivity and ability to use various communication tools (e.g. Slack, video conferencing, web-based project management software, etc.).
 Like-minded technology ministries may be able to help provide connectivity solutions if none are readily available.